schulzemike/archlinux-basebox-hyperv/README.md

 ### Contents
+- bash completion
+- dex to autostart desktop applications
+- man pages
+- pikaur as an AUR helper
+- pipewire and pipewire-module-xrdp
+- reflector to update pacman mirror lists
 - xrdp and xorgxrdp
-- pipewire and pipewire-module-xrdp
+- unzip
-- pikaur as an AUR helper

 # Register the Basebox to your local vagrant installation
 vagrant box add --provider hyperv my-arch-basebox .\output\my-arch-base.box